-For most applications, the boost components are a 0.27 $\mu$ F capacitor and a 1N914 or 1N4148 diode.
+For most applications, the boost components are a $0.27\mu F$ capacitor and a FMMD914 diode.
 The anode is connected to the regulated output voltage and this generates a voltage across the boost capacitor nearly identical to the regulated output.
 In certain applications, the anode may instead be connected to the unregulated input voltage.
-This could be necessary if the regulated output voltage is very low (<3V) or if the input voltage is less than 5V.
-Efficiency is not affected by the capacitor value, but the capacitor should have an ESR of less than 1 $\Omega$ to ensure that it can be recharged fully under the worst-case condition of minimum input voltage.
+This could be necessary if the regulated output voltage is very low (< 3V) or if the input voltage is less than 5V.
+Efficiency is not affected by the capacitor value, but the capacitor should have an ESR of less than $1\Omega$ to ensure that it can be recharged fully under the worst-case condition of minimum input voltage.
 Almost any type of film or ceramic capacitor will work fine.